 The Nankai Rinkan Bus from Koyasan Station will take you to the temple.
 Get off at Kongobuji-mae.

 Koyasan Station can be reached from Gokurakubashi Station on the Nankai Koya Line via the cable car.

-The temple’s history dates back to 816 and has undergone a number of renovations due to complete destructions throughout history.
+Koyasan dates back to 816 and Kongobuji Temple was built in 1593, then rebuilt in 1863.
 While it is architecturally satisfying from the outside, take off your shoes and step through the doors and you'll be rewarded by Kongobuji Temple's beautiful interior.

-Enter the corridors through gilded golden doors and pass through rooms decorated with graceful cranes, elaborately carved flowers and sweeping plum and willow.
-Visitors can also enter the large kitchen with its huge hearth and stoves and take a glimpse at the immaculately preserved Banryutei Rock Garden at the back of the temple.
+Walk through the corridor and pass through rooms decorated with graceful cranes, elaborately carved flowers, and sweeping plum and willow.
+Visitors can also enter the large kitchen with its huge hearth and stoves and glimpse the immaculately preserved Banryutei Rock Garden.

 A small fee is required to enter the temple.
 It is possible to buy a combination ticket that allows access to Koyasan's major attractions.
 The Koyasan Tourist Information Center offers English audio guide rentals.

 * The information on this page may be subject to change due to COVID-19.